-Koselugo is indicated for the treatment of pediatric patients 2 years of age and older with neurofibromatosis type 1 (NF1) who have symptomatic, inoperable plexiform neurofibromas (PN).
+KOSELUGO is indicated for the treatment of pediatric patients 2 years of age and older with neurofibromatosis type 1 (NF1) who have symptomatic, inoperable plexiform neurofibromas (PN).

-Please see Important Safety Information on pages $\underline{3}$ and $\underline{4}$ and the accompanying full Prescribing Information for KOSELUGO® (selumetinib).
+Please see Important Safety Information on pages $\underline{3}$ and $\underline{4}$ and accompanying full Prescribing Information for Koselugo (selumetinib).

-US/KOS·NF1/0385 05/22
+US/KOS·NF1/0385 V3 04/2024

-Product Overview
+Product Overview1

-KOSELUGO® (selumetinib) is the first and only FDA-approved prescription medicine that is used to treat pediatric patients 2 years of age and older with neurofibromatosis type 1 (NF1) who have plexiform neurofibromas that cannot be completely removed by surgery.
+KOSELUGO® (selumetinib) is the first and only FDA-approved prescription medicine that is used to treat pediatric patients 2 years of age and older with neurofibromatosis type 1 (NF1) who have symptomatic plexiform neurofibromas that cannot be completely removed by surgery.

-Koselugo is available as oral capsules taken twice daily on an empty stomach.
+Koselugo is available as oral capsules taken twice daily.
 Dosing is individualized based on each patient's body surface area (up to a maximum single dose of 50 mg).